LaKHamote/streamlitAppForVoiceFakeDetection/README.md

 Upon accessing the evaluation page, the user has the flexibility to choose which model to test.
 Options include using the last model trained in the current session or loading a previously downloaded '.pkl' model file, as shown in Figure 14.

 <img src="examples/selection_upload.png" alt="Figure 14: Interface for selecting or loading the model to be evaluated." width="500" style="display: block; margin: auto;" title="Figure 14: Interface for selecting or loading the model to be evaluated.">

-  If the user has performed several training sessions and hasn't downloaded the model immediately, all trained results and models are automatically saved and can be accessed and selected later from the Profile Page, by searching for it by the name defined during training, as shown in Figure 5.

 - **Audio Upload**
 Once the model is selected, the user can upload an audio file for analysis.
 It is crucial that the audio meets the model's expected characteristics: '.wav' format and a sample rate of 22050Hz.
 The audio upload option is also visible in Figure 14.